 This great video on YouTube shows you how to easily remove oxidation from your patio furniture:

-However, before you start any form of oxidation removal on your garden furniture, it is important that you evaluate how bad the problem is:
+However, before you start any form of oxidation removal on your garden furniture, you must evaluate how bad the problem is:

 Heavy aluminium oxidation means the finish is very bad in some places with rough pitting.